 Who is WERC run by?

-WERC is an initiative of the Department of Housing and Residences.
-Now in its third year as a pilot, this initiative falls within the umbrella of Living-Learning programs.
+WERC is an initiative of the Department of Housing and Residences alongside Velocity.
+Now in its fourth year, this initiative falls within the umbrella of Living-Learning programs.

 How can you help?